DKZakeerhussain/DKZakeerhussain.github.io/README.md

 ## Let's Connect!
 - 💬 Feel free to reach out if you have any questions or want to discuss data science-related topics.
 - 📫 You can email me at [email](mailto:zakeerhussainkudari@gmail.com).
-- 🌐 Check out my [LinkedIn profile]((https://www.linkedin.com/in/zakeerhussain-kudari/)) for more professional information.
+- 🌐 Check out my [LinkedIn]((https://www.linkedin.com/in/zakeerhussain-kudari/)) for more professional information.

 ### Technical Skills : Python, SQL, Computer Vision, Deep Learning, Machine Learning, Generative AI